junxit/us-congress-bills-116/derived/amendments.md

 ### 20 U.S.C. § 1087mm

-> by striking “academic year” each place it appears and inserting “award year”; and
+> by striking “academic year” each place it appears and inserting “award year”;

 | | |
 |---|---|